Adopting and amending shoreland ordinances

 To request a DNR conditional review of a near final draft, submit the following items at least 30 days before a public hearing.

-An amendment to an existing ordinance may require a comprehensive review of the entire shoreland ordinance for compliance with state rules.
-This will only occur in select cases where:
+An amendment to an existing ordinance may result in a comprehensive review of the entire shoreland ordinance for compliance with state rules in cases where:

 • the organization differs significantly from when it was last approved by the DNR,